-It's interesting that despite the fact Bram Stoker's Dracula was added into Castlevania continuity, thanks to Castlevania Bloodlines, there haven't been more connections between that novel and other games in the series.
+It's interesting that despite the fact that Bram Stoker's Dracula was added into Castlevania continuity, thanks to Castlevania: Bloodlines, there haven't been more connections between that novel and other games in the series.
 Bloodlines was, essentially, a one-off, never to be explored again.

-And yet, more recently, some connection between the book and the games was brought of, in all places by Castlevania: Grimoire of Souls.
-Yes, the game that was released in beta for mobile phones and then left incomplete before cancellation, this is the game that has further connections to Bram Stoker's famous novel.
-It's not much, just the inclusion of the couple of characters, but that's more than was expected.
+And yet, more recently, some connection between the book and the games was brought in, of all places, by Castlevania: Grimoire of Souls, a game that has further connections to Bram Stoker's famous novel than any before.
+THe connections are minor, just the inclusion of the couple of characters with names similar to that of the novels, but that's more than was expected.

-That's how we end up with Lucy Westenra, aid to the heroes and member of the Order of Elgos (yet another in a long line of made up orders that somehow get wrapped up in the story of Dracula).
+That's how we end up with Lucy Westenra, assistant to the heroes and member of the Order of Elgos (yet another in a long line of made up orders that somehow get wrapped up in the story of Dracula).
 Although not a playable hero, Lucy does give aid and transport to the heroes and acts as a guide through the game.
 While it's sad that it's taken this long to make any kind of further connection, the effort is appreciated.
-Just would have been nice if the game had actually be completed.

 Castlevania: Grimoire of Souls